bridgeit-global/.github/profile/README.md

 ## Hi there 👋

-We are a group of developers who absolutely low working on next generation of technologies.
+We are a group of developers who absolutely love working on next generation of technologies.

 We want to enable organizations create experiences instead of wireframes of product